 Automatic Water Dispenser using Arduino

-About 71% of earth is covered with water, but sadly only 2.5% of it is drinking water.
-With rise in population, pollution and climate change, it is expected that by as soon as 2025 we will experience perennial water shortages.
-At one hand there are already minor disputes among nations and states for sharing river water on the other hand we as humans waste a lot of drinking water due to our negligence.
+About 71% of Earth is covered with water, but sadly, only 2.5% of it is drinking water.
+With the rise in population, pollution and climate change, it is expected that by as early as 2025, we will experience perennial water shortages.
+On one hand, there are already minor disputes among nations and states for sharing river water; on the other hand, we as humans waste a lot of drinking water due to our negligence.
+The solution lies in smart technology: replacing manual taps with automatic water dispensers with sensors that open and close automatically, saving water while promoting hygiene.

-It might not appear big at the first time, but if your tap dripped a drop of water once every second it would take only about five hours for you to waste one gallon of water, that is enough water for an average human to survive for two days.
+It might not appear big at first, but if your tap dripped a drop of water once every second, it would take only about five hours for you to waste one gallon of water, which is enough water for an average human to survive for two days.
 So what can be done to stop this?
-As always the answer, for this, lies with improvement in technology.
-If we replace all the manual taps with a smart one that opens and closes on its own automatically not only we can save water but also have a healthier lifestyle since we don’t have to operate the tap with our dirty hands.
-So in this project we will build a Automatic Water Dispenser using Arduino and a Solenoid valve that can automatically give you water when a glass is placed near it.
-Sounds cool right!
+As always, the answer to this lies with improvement in technology.
+If we replace all the manual taps with a smart one that opens and closes on its own automatically, not only can we save water, but also have a healthier lifestyle since we don’t have to operate the tap with our dirty hands.
+So in this project, we will build an Automatic Water Dispenser using Arduino and a Solenoid valve that can automatically give you water when a glass is placed near it.
+Sounds cool, right?
 So let’s build one...

 • Solenoid Valve